 Lisbon is a somewhat small town located in the state of Maine.
 With a population of 8,853 people and two constituent neighborhoods, Lisbon is the 26th largest community in Maine.

-Unlike some towns, Lisbon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lisbon are a mix of both white- and blue-collar jobs.
+Lisbon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lisbon is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Lisbon who work in office and administrative support (20.24%), sales jobs (10.55%), and management occupations (7.89%).
+There are especially a lot of people living in Lisbon who work in office and administrative support (19.85%), sales jobs (9.72%), and management occupations (7.03%).

 The people who call Lisbon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lisbon residents report their race to be White, followed by Black or African-American.
+The greatest number of Lisbon residents report their race to be White, followed by Asian.
 Important ancestries of people in Lisbon include English, French Canadian, Irish, and German.

 The most common language spoken in Lisbon is English.
 Other important languages spoken here include French and Polish.